 Pattaya beach guide

 Being located only 150km from central Bangkok, many people from the capital like to spend a weekend relaxing on Pattaya beach.
 Combine these with the millions of tourist who visit Pattaya every year and it’s no wonder the sands are overcrowded.

-Pattaya’s beaches are not as stunning as can be found in southern Thailand and the water can be a little murkier.
+The beaches in Pattaya are not as stunning as can be found in southern Thailand and the water can be a little murkier.
 But don’t despair we have researched them all to help you find your spot of paradise on one of the beaches here.

 There are several spots in the area, all of which offers something slightly different.
 So browse our guide to the best beaches in Pattaya and find the perfect one for you.

 Whilst this is not the best beach in Pattaya it is the most popular.
 And due to it’s popularity can become very crowded during the day, and especially at the weekend.
 As well as overcrowding on the sand the water also gets crowded with boats and jet skis.